 Our fund helps you give more effectively with minimal time investment.
 It works similarly to a mutual fund, but the fund managers aim to maximize the impact of your donations instead of your investment returns.
-They use the pooled donations to make grants to recipients whose work will contribute most to the mission of the fund.
+They use the pooled donations to make grants to promising projects and individuals whose work will contribute most to the mission of the fund.

 Note: This fund is administered by the Effective Altruism Foundation, our parent organization.